Robust Negativity in the Quantum-to-Classical Transition of Kerr Dynamics: Distinguishable -Kitten States

-In the presence of loss, interference terms will be suppressed and distinguishable kittens might not form.
-For a given $n$, the recurrence for a weakly open system is {\em exponentially suppressed} by a factor proportional to $\alpha_0^2$, a manifestation of how weak decoherence causes the quantum-to-classical transition.
+In the presence of loss, interference terms will be suppressed and distinguishable kitten states might not form.
+For a given $n$, the recurrence for a weakly open system is {\em exponentially suppressed} by a factor proportional to $ \alpha_0^2\gamma/\kappa$, a manifestation of how weak decoherence causes the quantum-to-classical transition.
 To see this more concretely, we plot the deviation of moments and quadratures between the quantum and classical systems in Fig. \ref{fig:moments_and_quadratures}.
 In Fig. \ref{fig:moments_and_quadratures}{{a}}, we plot $|\langle\alpha^n\rangle-\langle\hat{a}^n\rangle|/{\alpha_0^n}$ for $n=5$} with $\gamma/\kappa=10^{-4}$.
 It is clear that even for such a small loss rate and for large $\alpha_{0}$ (e.g. $\alpha_{0} = 100$), the classical and quantum moments of the open systems barely differ.
-We observe a similar behavior in quadratures $\langle \hat{X}^{2} \rangle$ and $\langle \hat{X}^{5} \rangle$ in Fig. \ref{fig:moments_and_quadratures}{{b}}.
-These quadratures were calculated using appropriately ordered expansions in expectation values of creation and annihilation operators (see Appendix \ref{appendix:Moments} for derivations).
+We observe a similar behavior in the quadratures (e.g. see $\langle \hat{X}^{5} \rangle$ in Fig. \ref{fig:moments_and_quadratures}{{b}}).
+Moreover, though we do not show this explicitly in Fig. \ref{fig:moments_and_quadratures}, we observed that for a fixed $\alpha_{0}$, the difference in the moments (and quadratures) gets smaller as we increase the ratio of loss to non-linearity ($\gamma/\kappa$).
+We calculated these quadratures using appropriately ordered expansions in expectation values of creation and annihilation operators (see Appendix \ref{appendix:Moments} for derivations).
 In the presence of loss, the deviation between quantum and classical quadratures is suppressed exponentially with an increase in $\alpha_{0}$.
 In other words, distinguishable kitten states will not form for weakly open, sufficiently large systems.

 What does it take for decoherence to suppress the formation of \emph{any} distinguishable kitten states?
 For the closed system, Eq.~\eqref{eq:closed_quant_a_moment} gives $|\langle \hat{a}^n\rangle|(t)=\alpha_0^n$ at the recurrence times.
 Decoherence suppresses these recurrences, leading to smaller peak values.
 We may measure the degree to which a kitten state has been suppressed by the ratio of this moment to its closed-system value at recurrence times.
 To determine the conditions that suppress the creation of all kitten states, one must consider what it takes to prevent the formation of what would be the \emph{first} distinguishable kitten state.
 As discussed, the first distinguishable kitten state for the closed system is a superposition of $N_{\rm max}=\lfloor 2\pi \alpha_0/3\rfloor$ coherent states and occurs at time $t=\frac{2\pi}{N_{\rm max}}$.
 At this time, the closed system would display a full recurrence of the $\langle \hat{a}^{N_{\rm max}}\rangle$ moment, and we call the fraction of this value obtained by the open system the surviving fraction.
 Specifically, in Eq.~\eqref{eq:closed_quant_a_moment}, we fix $n=N_{\rm max}$, divide by $\alpha_0^{N_{\rm max}}$, and evaluate at $t=\frac{2\pi}{N_{\rm max}}$ to obtain the surviving fraction $n_s$ of the first distinguishable kitten state as a function of $\alpha_0$, $\kappa$, and $\gamma$,